Are you ready to build muscle to get a more muscular physique? Here is a basic guide that anyone can follow to add lean muscle mass to their body.

 The law of energy balance says that you will gain weight as long as you eat in a calorie surplus.
 But unless you do proper and consistent resistance training while in a calorie surplus most of the weight that you gain will be fat.

 You need to do weight training or bodyweight training to get stronger and make progressive overload happen, which will result in lean muscle building.
-Progressive overload means consistently increasing the work load and resistance needed to stress the muscle for it to grow bigger.
+Progressive overload means consistently increasing the workload and resistance needed to stress the muscle for it to grow bigger.

 All weight training programs to build muscle must be designed to adhere to the fundamental principle of progressive overload.
 However, there are endless ways to structure a muscle building workout program in terms of scheduling, exercises, reps, sets etc. And it’s important to know that the structure of these different variables would affect the type of results that you get from the workout program.
 The structure of these variables could affect things such as rate of muscle gain, strength to mass ratio, body symmetry etc.

 With so many different muscle building programs out that come with different structure and focus, it’s important to choose a workout program to build muscle that will work well for your specific goals.
+If you don’t have access to a gym or weight training equipment you can use a bodyweight training program like Bar Brothers System build good muscle.

 There are a lot more to learn about building muscle besides the info provided here, but this guide gave you the basic information that you can use to start building lean muscle today.